 6.48 Payee surname or family name – if the payee is an individual, this field must contain the payee’s surname or family name as shown on the payee’s invoice.
 Where the payee has a legal single name only, this field must be completed.
 Where the payee is a non-individual this field must be blank filled.

-Payee surname or family name and Payee first given name fields must be completed when Payee non individual name field is blank.
+Payee surname or family name and Payee first given name fields must be completed when Payee business name field is blank.

 6.49 Payee first given name – if the payee is an individual, this field must contain the payee’s first given name.
 Where the payee is a non-individual this field must be blank filled.

-Payee surname or family name and Payee first given name fields must be completed when Payee non individual name field is blank.
+Payee surname or family name and Payee first given name fields must be completed when Payee business name field is blank.

 Where the payee has a legal single name only, this field must be blank filled.
 The legal single name must be provided in the individual Payee surname or family name field.